Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Experiments

 \subsection{Data Acquisition}

 The proposed calibration technique uses supervised machine learning and therefore demands labeled data.
 The labels are generated by moving the radiation source to specific positions between the facing detectors and measuring coincidences.
-Thanks to the known source position, one can calculate the expected time difference $\mathbb{E}(\Delta t)$ because of the different path lengths the $\gamma$-photons have to travel until reaching the detector.
+Thanks to the known source position, one can calculate the expected time difference $\mathbb{E}(\{\Delta t\})$ because of the different path lengths the $\gamma$-photons have to travel until reaching the detector.
 The source was moved to \num{47} different $z$-positions (see \cref{fig:scheme_data_generation}) with a step size of \SI{5}{\milli \metre} ranging from \qtyrange{-130}{100}{\milli \metre}, while at each $z$-position, a grid of \numproduct{5 x 5} positions in the $xy$-plane with a step size of \SI{6}{\milli \metre} was utilized to acquire coincidences.
-Both, $x$ and $y$ position ranged from \qtyrange{-12}{12}{\milli \metre}.
-At each grid point a measurement time of \qty{120}{\second} was set.
-The acquired measurement data is finally used to form three datasets used for training, validation, and testing during the model-building process comprising \num[round-mode=places, round-precision=2, exponent-mode=scientific]{329000000}, \num[round-mode=places, round-precision=2, exponent-mode=scientific]{155951456}, and \num[round-mode=places, round-precision=2, exponent-mode=scientific]{197400000} input samples, respectively.
+Both, $x$ and $y$ positions ranged from \qtyrange{-12}{12}{\milli \metre}.
+At each grid point a measurement time of \qty{600}{\second} was set, resulting in a total measurement time of about \qty{8}{\day}.
+The acquired measurement data consisting of \num[round-mode=places, round-precision=2, exponent-mode=scientific]{682351456} coincidences ($\approx \num[round-mode=places, round-precision=2, exponent-mode=scientific]{580425.5319148937}$ coincidences per position) is finally used to form three datasets for training, validation, and testing during the model-building process comprising \num[round-mode=places, round-precision=2, exponent-mode=scientific]{329000000}, \num[round-mode=places, round-precision=2, exponent-mode=scientific]{155951456}, and \num[round-mode=places, round-precision=2, exponent-mode=scientific]{197400000} input samples, respectively.
 We decided to evaluate the final \ac{CTR} performance (see \cref{subsec:CTR_per_res}), using data from a measurement conducted at a different day using the same conditions and detectors to prove the predictive power and generalized applicability of the trained models.
-This dataset comprises \num[round-mode=places, round-precision=2, exponent-mode=scientific]{4200631} coincidences acquired with the radiation source located in the iso-center of the setup, as it is usually done for \ac{CTR} evaluations.
+This dataset comprises \num[round-mode=places, round-precision=2, exponent-mode=scientific]{4200631} coincidences acquired with the radiation source located near the iso-center of the setup, as it is usually done for \ac{CTR} evaluations.
 To allow a clean separation in the naming, the dataset used for the \ac{CTR} performance evaluation is called performance dataset, while the three other datasets remain in the usual naming (training, validation, testing).
 During both acquisitions, the sensor tile reported a constant temperature of \SI{2.1}{\degreeCelsius} for the one-to-one coupled detector and \SI{0.0}{\degreeCelsius} for the slab detector.
 Both sensor tiles were operated in first-photon trigger \cite{Tabacchini2014}.
-The excess voltage was adjusted to \SI{2.8}{\volt}, while the validation pattern was set to 0x55:AND demanding on average \num{54 \pm 19} optical photons \cite{PhilipsDigitalPhotonCounting2016}.
+The excess voltage was adjusted to \SI{2.8}{\volt}, while the validation pattern was set to scheme \num{16} (0x55:AND) demanding on average \num{54 \pm 19} optical photons \cite{PhilipsDigitalPhotonCounting2016}.